yipufe/GraphQL-API-Node-Server/README.md

 This server can be previewed at [http://134.122.29.102:4000/](http://134.122.29.102:4000/)

 ## Setup
-This setup assumes you already and a current version of Nodejs and npm installed on your machine.
+This setup assumes you already have a current version of Nodejs and npm installed on your machine.

 ### Clone Repository